-CIA station chief in Vienna recalled amid criticisms of management and handling of ‘Havana Syndrome’ cases
+CIA station chief in Vienna recalled amid criticism of management and handling of mysterious ‘Havana Syndrome’ cases

 This week, the House of Representatives unanimously passed legislation that would provide funding for treatment and aid to individuals who may have been affected by Havana Syndrome.
 The Senate passed the bill in June, and it now heads to President Biden for his expected signature.

-Marc Polymeropoulos, a former CIA officer who retired while suffering symptoms, including painful headaches, after a trip to Moscow in 2017, called the passage of the legislation a “watershed moment for victims” because it marked a “fundamental admission by the U.S. government that the attacks that continue to this day are real.
+Marc Polymeropoulos, a former CIA officer who retired while suffering symptoms, including painful headaches, after a trip to Moscow in 2017, called the passage of the legislation a “watershed moment for victims” because it has marked a “fundamental admission by the U.S. government that the attacks that continue to this day are real.
 No longer can the U.S. government claim we were all making it up, which they did for so long and caused not only psychological injury but also delayed medical care, which compounded our injuries.”
 The bill would also help compensate personnel who paid for medical treatments out of their own pocket and who were compelled to retire early, as Polymeropoulos did.

 Burns has met privately with several officers who believe they were injured and has told them their care is a priority.
-He has also visited Walter Reed National Military Medical Center, where some of the ill have been diagnosed with brain injuries and are receiving specialized medical treatment.
+He has also visited Walter Reed National Military Medical Center, where some have been diagnosed with brain injuries and are receiving specialized medical treatment.

 But the Biden administration is left with few clear options how to respond to the events.
 Some officials have speculated that several countries could be using energy weapons to sicken U.S. personnel, arguing that the focus on Russia might be too narrow.
-Others have noted that there is scant evidence connecting the use of energy weapons to the symptoms people have reported.
+Others have noted that there is scant evidence connecting the use of energy weapons to the symptoms reported.